 A recording of your lecture or presentation is an effective way to expand the reach of your content and offer viewers the flexibility to learn at their own pace.

 This type of instructional video also doesn’t need to be complicated to create.
 You could, for example, create a simple visual and audio presentation featuring just your slides and your voice.
-Or, for something more professional, you could set up a camera (or cameras if you plan on recording your own TedTalk!) to complement your presentation.
+Or, for something more professional, you could set up a camera to complement your presentation.

 6. Screencasts